 The City of Hamilton’s waterfront redevelopment positions the community to meet its cultural and recreational goals of the growing city.
 Over the last three decades, investments helped to transform this area into a highly desirable public space for people to live, work, and play.
 The redevelopment of the City’s Pier 7 shoreline represents another key project that continues the revitalization of the extensive waterfront lands.

+Dillon’s plan for Pier 7 has produced an innovative and visually pleasing design and welcoming waterfront amenities for residents and visitors.
 This project was recognized with a 2017 Project of the Year Award in the Waterfront Redevelopment Category by the Hamilton/Halton Engineering Week Committee.